keltonhalbert/NFDRS4/README.md

+# NOAA / NWS / NCEP Storm Prediction Center Fork of NFDRS4
+This is a fork of the NFDRS4 repository from the FireLab GitHub repository.
+While there are ongoing efforts to test, refactor, and baseline NFDRS4 into SPC postprocessing workflows, some documetnation, code, and features may not be up to date.
+Changes have been made from the original repository to better facilitate building and testing.
+The build instructions will be kept up to date, but while things are in flux, there may be discrepencies in other areas.

 # NFDRS4 - National Fire Danger Rating System 4.0
 The repository houses the source code for the US National Fire Danger Rating System Version 4.0.